Brookfield Infrastructure Partners

+In March 2020, Brookfield Infrastructure Partners (BIP) created Brookfield Infrastructure Corporation (BIPC), an entity that provides certain institutional investors who cannot hold a Bermuda-based Limited Partnership the ability to access the portfolio of BIP assets.
+In addition, by issuing eligible dividends rather than partnership distributions, BIP felt that BIPC would provide a more attractive and favourable tax treatment for retail investors.
+BIPC began trading on the Toronto and New York Stock Exchanges on March 31, 2020.

 Brookfield Infrastructure Partners owns and operates a global network of infrastructure companies in utilities, transportation, energy and communications infrastructure.
 It invests in transmission and telecommunication lines, toll roads, ports and pipelines.
 The company has an equity market capitalization of about US$17.7 billion with an investment-return target of 12 to 15 percent.
 Its annualized total returns since inception have been 18% on the NYSE and 26% on the TSX.

 Sam Pollock is the chief executive officer of Brookfield Infrastructure Partners.
 He has held this position since 2006, and has been with Brookfield Asset Management since 1994.